mojaie/MolecularGraph.jl_notebook/notebook/preprocess.md

 display("image/svg+xml",  molsvg)
 ```

 Hydrogen nodes attached to the stereocenters can be removed by `removestereohydrogens` with keeping stereochemistry.
 Similary, explicit hydrogen nodes can be attached to the stereocenters by `addstereohydrogen`.
-As newly added hydrogen does not have coordinates information, `recalculatecoords=true` option is necessary for `drawsvg`.
+As newly added hydrogen does not have coordinates information, `forcecoordgen=true` option is necessary for `drawsvg` to recalculate 2D coordinates of all atoms.

-Note that `removehydrogens` with `all=true` can affect stereochemistry of the molecule.
-Make sure to call `removestereohydrogens` before `removehydrogens` if you want to work on stereochemistry.
+Note that `removehydrogens(mol, all=true)` can break stereochemistry of the molecule.
+Make sure to call `removestereohydrogens` before that if you want to work on stereochemistry.

 ```julia
 mol = sdftomol(split("""